sakurazuka90/chultMap/README.md

 https://ninjarockstar.dev/css-hex-grids/

 Please don't use for profit.
 Especially please don't use any of this code for pay-to-play D&D sessions.
+Let's keep our hobby available to everyone.

+Please not that map I am using is not perfect since it actually comes with some undiscovered locations shown on the map.
+For high resolution player map file please consider purchasing it from the author at https://prints.mikeschley.com/p1010232766